neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getblocksysfee.md

 ﻿# getblocksysfee Method

-Returns the system fees of the block based on the specified index.
+Returns the system fees up to the block based on the specified index.

+> [!Note]
+>
+> You must install the plugin [RpcServer](https://github.com/neo-project/neo-modules/releases) before you can invoke the method.

 ```json
 {